chronicleprotocol/oracle-suite/cmd/spectre/README.md

 # Spectre CLI Readme

-Spectre is an application run by feeders.
-It sends a signed price message to the Spire network.
+Spectre is an application run by relays.
+It updates Oracles contracts.

 ## Table of contents